ScenicFramework/scenic/.github/CONTRIBUTING.md

 # Contributing to Scenic

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved!
-Also make sure you read our [Code of Conduct](CODE_OF_CONDUCT.md) that outlines our commitment towards an open and welcoming environment.
+Also, make sure you read our [Code of Conduct](CODE_OF_CONDUCT.md) that outlines our commitment towards an open and welcoming environment.